Weir Views

 Weir Views has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified five projects that are expected to impact this particular region.
-Notable among these are Maplewood Estate, Seventh Bend Estate, Harkness Cemetery Memorial Park, and the Toolern Precinct Structure Plan (Melton South / Weir Views Growth Area).
-The following list provides details on those projects deemed most pertinent:.
+Five projects identified by AreaSearch are expected to influence the local area's performance significantly.
+These include Maplewood Estate, Seventh Bend Estate, Harkness Cemetery Memorial Park, and Toolern Precinct Structure Plan (Melton South / Weir Views Growth Area).
+The following details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.